 Nessa, played by Ruth Jones, and Bryn, played by Rob Brydon, belted out the song - complete with offensive lyrics - during a karaoke session in the festive episode.

-But many viewers found the scene uncomfortable and it received 11 complaints to telly watchdog Ofcom along with 886 complaints to the BBC.
+But many viewers found the scene uncomfortable and the BBC received 886 complaints, along with 11 complaints to telly watchdog Ofcom.

 However, in an interview with the Sun Online at the time, Jones defended the use of the original song, explaining: "It is a different climate.
 But we have to remain true to the characters, to who they were.

 "Characters in Gavin & Stacey are kind and big-hearted, I believe.
 So I think no one is going to be intentionally hurtful.

 "But by the same token, they're not necessarily going to be completely politically correct or be aware of political correctness."